Ephibbs/PanoMarket/README.md

 ---

-We all hear about decentralized crypto and NFTs, but nearly everyone interfaces with them through centralized exchanges (i.e. coinbase, binance, etc).
-Also they are limited to crypto assets.
-Pano is a centralized serverless exchange infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for anything.
-Built on Cloudflare's edge infrastructure, it provides global scalability and ultra-high throughput trading capabilities of up to ~300 orders/second for any asset pair.
+We all hear about decentralized assets like bitcoin and NFTs, but nearly everyone trades them through centralized exchanges (i.e. coinbase, binance, etc).
+But what if you could just spin up a centralized exchange for anything, not just crypto or stocks.
+Pano is centralized serverless exchange infrastructure built on top of Cloudflare that allows creating auto-scalable clusters of trading markets for literally anything.
+Built on Cloudflare's edge infrastructure, it provides global scalability and ultra-high throughput trading capabilities of up to ~330 orders/second for any asset pair.

 ## Overview